Breast Implant Illness: The Main Side Effect of Breast Augmentation

 Should I Have My Breast Implant Removed or Not?

-Whether to remove the breast implant and its capsule after BII is a tough decision and requires lots of research and consultation; almost 30% of women with BII have replaced their implants to decrease their symptoms, and 50% decided to remove them completely.
+Whether to remove the breast implant and its capsule after BII is a tough decision and requires lots of research and consultation; almost 30% of women with BII have replaced their implants to decrease their symptoms, and 50% have decided to remove them completely.
 Many patients reconsider implant removal as they are worried about how their breasts will look after the operation.
-Thanks to medical advancements, three surgical methods are used today that alleviate BII symptoms and prevent breast sagginess and unevenness.
+Thanks to medical advancements, three surgical methods are used today that alleviate BII symptoms and prevent breast saginess and unevenness.

 - Removing the breast implants but leaving its capsule in the chest.